sensor-management-system/orchestration/README.md

 - /srv/docker/service/vocabulary-db/backups
 - /srv/docker/service/minio/backups

+We also save those backups for the productive machine on a project share that is mounted on:

+- /mnt/sms-backup

+The backups on the vms themselves are stored for 30 days, the ones on the project share for 180.

 The `*-db` backups are `pg_dump` flies in the compressed postgres binary format.
 Both can be restored with the `pg_restore`.

 It should be possible with a command like this (not tested yet):